Be Right Here (song)

-"Be Right Here" is a song by French DJ Kungs and Norwegian production duo Stargate, featuring American vocalist Goldn.
+"Be Right Here" is a song by French DJ Kungs and Norwegian production duo Stargate featuring American singer Goldn.
 The song was released by record label Barclay, on 22 June 2018, through digital download and streaming formats.
 The song was written by Kungs, Camila Cabello, Charli XCX, Noonie Bao, Sasha Sloan, Stargate and Robert Bergin (also known as Throttle).
 "Be Right Here" was produced by Kungs, Stargate, Greg Cerrone, Kevin Calame, Tim Blacksmith, Danny D, Tyran "Ty Ty" Smith and Jay Brown.

 The song received minor success on the French charts, peaking at 77.